Feo's Stuff HORROR / THRILLER / SUSPENSE

 Okay, maybe it's an acquired taste, but if you were raised on horror and sci-fi movies there's gotta be a special place in your heart for that weird electronic scary music.

 The story begins with the arrival at Altair (a star similar in size to our sun but quite a bit brighter) of a military starship from Earth.
-Commander John J. Adams (Leslie Nielsen: CREEPSHOW, DAY OF THE ANIMALS) and his men have spent a year in hyperspace to reach Altair in order to find out whathappened to an ill-fated previous expedition.
-A group of scientists went to explore the Altair system and and were never heard from again.
+Commander John J. Adams (Leslie Nielsen: CREEPSHOW, DAY OF THE ANIMALS) and his men have spent a year in hyperspace to reach Altair in order to find out what happened to an ill-fated previous expedition.
+A group of scientists went to explore the Altair system and were never heard from again.

 Forbidden Saucer